How to Check Your Sender Reputation

 Step 3: Examine the results

-It provides you with data about the domain, which is sending emails, and SSL information — small data files that digitally bind a cryptographic key to a company’s details.
+This tool provides you with data about your sender domain and SSL information — small data files that digitally bind a cryptographic key to a company’s details.

 Step 1: Check a website